Shanty town: Development and future prospects

 Some shanty towns have an informal economy, such as garbage scavenging, pottery-making, textiles, or leather works, providing some income.
 In Ezbet Al Nakhl, Cairo, Egypt, garbage is scavenged (residential area at top of image).

 A shanty town in Hong Kong.

 While most shanty towns begin as precarious establishments haphazardly thrown together without basic social and civil services, over time, some have undergone a certain amount of development.
 Often the residents themselves are responsible for the major improvements.
-Community organizations sometimes working alongside NGOs, private companies, and the government, set up connections to the municipal water supply, pave roads, and build local schools.
+Community organizations sometimes work alongside NGOs, private companies, and the government, setting up connections to the municipal water supply, pave roads, and build local schools.
 Some of these shanties have become middle class suburbs.
 One such example is the Los Olivos neighbourhood of Lima, Peru, which now contains gated communities, casinos, and plastic surgery clinics.

 Some Brazilian favelas have also seen improvements in the 21st century, and can even attract tourists.
 Development occurs over a long period of time, and newer towns—and many older ones—still lack basic services.
 Nevertheless, there has been a general trend whereby shanties undergo gradual improvements, rather than relocation to even more distant parts of a metropolis.

 In Africa, many shanty towns are starting to implement the use of composting toilets and solar panels.
 In India, people living in slums have access to cell phones and the internet.

 Other African shanty towns have even become popular tourist attractions.
 Soweto (SOuthWEst TOwnship), an old squatter camp from apartheid-era South Africa is now classified as a city within a city, with a population of almost 2 million.
 The "Soweto Towers" vertical adventure centre is in Soweto, and there are guided excursions, often including a Shisa-nyama.

 Pope Francis argued in his 2015 encyclical letter Laudato si' that shanty town settlements should be developed, if possible, rather than people being moved on and their settlements destroyed.
 He and the Catholic Church's Council for Justice and Peace have emphasised the need for information, involvement and choice being offered to people being moved on.